 Always check to see if the contractor you are considering, local or transient, is licensed in the state in which work will be performed.
 Contact the appropriate governmental agency: North Dakota Secretary of State's office at (701) 328-3665 or the Minnesota Department of Labor and Industry at (651) 284-5034 or (651) 284-5069 to verify the builder is currently licensed and to find out if he or she has a disciplinary history.
-The status of a contractor's license can also be verified by using the website http://sos.nd.gov/business/contractors/contractors-licensed-north-dakota or https://secure.doli.state.mn.us/lookup/licensing.aspx
+The status of a contractor's license can also be verified online for North Dakota and Minnesota!

 Is he or she a member of a trade association such as the Home Builders Association of F-M?
-Generally members of a trade association see a need to stay abreast of current industry developments and care about giving back to their industry.
+Generally, members of a trade association see a need to stay abreast of current industry developments and care about giving back to their industry.
 Click here to search the HBA's up-to-date online member directory.
-We also have a printed directory that is available at several locations in the F-M metro or at the HBA of F-M office.

-Get more than one estimate and be wary of any contractor that requires full payment up front, uses high-pressure sales tactics or asks you to sign authorization paperwork or a contract that you don't understand.
-Consider paying with a credit card since these companies have better methods of remedying disputes and dealing with fraudulent charges.
+Be wary of any contractor that requires full payment up front, uses high-pressure sales tactics or asks you to sign authorization paperwork or a contract that you don't understand.
+Reputable companies will not ask for more than a down payment.
+If uncomfortable, get more than one estimate.